Visiting The Bend means many options are suddenly at your disposal.

 Tour Notre Dame

-Heading out from Rohr’s puts you in right in the middle of Notre Dame’s campus.
+Heading out from Brothers puts you in right in the middle of Notre Dame’s campus.
 One of the world’s iconic college campuses is ripe to be explored.
 Trust us when we say it’s worth visiting even if you aren’t a fan of the football team.
 Stunning landmarks include the Main Building with the Golden Dome atop, the Basilica of the Sacred Heart, the Grotto and the Word of Life Mural (known commonly as Touchdown Jesus).
+They look even more incredible with a fresh layer of snow.
 Snap a photo here and it’s likely your friends will know where you are without reading the caption.
 It’ll be a fitting end to a trip you’ll reminisce about for years.
+Make sure to wear a mask and abide by social distancing guidelines while you’re on campus.

 It might even inspire you to stay another day.
 After all, #MondaysCanWait.